 In the context of string theory BH entropy is explained by a version of the AdS/CFT correspondence.
 Here every black brane solution in supergravity is the strong-coupling limit of a D-brane worldvolume QFT.
 After KK-reduction these black brane configurations become ordinary black holes.
 The entropy of the D-brane worldvolume theories on the event horizon turns out to coincide with the BH entropy of the corresponding black hole.

 See also string theory results applied elsewhere.

 Another way to derive Bekenstein-Hawking entropy in string theory is by computing the entropy of weakly coupled open strings on D-brane configurations in flat Minkowski space which transmute as the coupling constant is increased to given (supersymmetric) black hole configurations.
 More on this is at black holes in string theory.

 Basic introductory accounts include

-Further developments are in
+Further developments on black hole entropy are in

 A related controversial article that spawned a lot of discussion is

 A survey of interpretation of black holes in string theory is in Chapter 5 of

 Discussions of the interpreation of BH entropy as entanglement entropy include